What causes the magnetic curvature drift?: Mirror effect

-That the gradient of the magnetic field strength does not cause the mirror force can be seen for an unphysical field like $\mathbf{B}(\mathbf{r}) = B_0 (1 + \lambda z) \hat{z}$ where the field strength varies in the direction of the field, but for which the field-direction gradient tensor is identically zero.
-Eq.~(\ref{eq:mirror-force-classic}) predicts a mirror effect; Eq.~(\ref{eq:v-dot-para-avg}) correctly does not.
+where the field strength varies in the direction of the field, but for which the field-direction gradient tensor is identically zero.
+This field has divergence $\nabla \cdot \mathbf{B} = B_0 \lambda \neq 0$.
+Eq.~(\ref{eq:mirror-force-classic}) predicts a mirror effect

-The explanation of the gradient-B drift fits naturally within this formalism.
-It comes about when the magnetic field magnitude varies within the plane perpendicular to the field direction.
-Take the case where the particle motion is not field-aligned and the field curvature $\kappa$ is small but non-zero.
-This ensures that $\hat{\kappa}$ is well defined.
-When $\kappa=0$ the analysis of the motion can refer instead to a non-rotating Cartesian coordinate system.
-Eq.~(\ref{eq:field-magnitude-velocity-driver}) becomes

-The motion can be wobbly and irregular.
-When the orbit radius $r_L=m v/q B$ is small compared to the gradient scale, specifically